UCL-ARC/rred-reports/src/rred_reports/redcap/README.md

 - Copy the extract to your local machine's version of the `rred-reports` in `input/processed/{year}/`, naming the file to match [src/rred_reports/reports/report_config.toml](../reports/report_config.toml)

+---

+An example email to the research group:

+Hi XX,

+Attached are the generated _masterfile_ and the _issues spreadsheet_.
+We are generating our own masterfile to ensure a consistent pipeline from Redcap to report generation and school email distribution.

+We have identified potential issues and request the following:

+1. For each row in the _issues spreadsheet_, please add a comment indicating if it has been checked or what correction measure has been made.

+2. Provide us with an updated dispatch list to rerun the extraction with the latest data.

+Below is some context for the issues spreadsheet:

+- Multiple_ids: For each user, check that they have moved school, and that the same school (with a different name) hasn’t been incorrectly created.
+Flag any cases where a new school has been incorrectly created.
+- School_mismatch: These are users which aren’t in the `multiple_ids` and have a different school being used in the Masterfile and the dispatch list.
+For each user check which school is correct, updating the Masterfile to match the most recent year school allocation to the RRED user if required.
+As you said, can be fine if a pupil has been allocated to a different school, but we’d like an explicit check for each.
+- Not_in_masterfile: These are schools found in the dispatch list, but not in the Masterfile.
+Check that we don’t have any complete data for this year’s period – if so then please remove from the dispatch list.
+Otherwise let us know because that suggests there is something wrong with our extract.
+- Not_in_dispatch_list: For all schools where `in_current_survey` is TRUE,
+  please add this school to the dispatch list, as they do have data for the current survey period so should be reported.
+Any schools that aren’t in the dispatch list will not have a report generated.

+Please let us know if anything is unclear or you have any further questions.

+Best wishes,

+XX

+---